 The fifth round of Kazakh‑German bilateral consultations on cultural cooperation was held in Astana on 30 November 2017.

 The ethnic German minority in Kazakhstan receives funding from Germany’s Federal Ministry of the Interior via the Wiedergeburt-Gesellschaften (Rebirth Societies) that exist throughout the country.
-Their meeting centres receive assistance from the Goethe-Institut.
-The Institut für Auslandsbeziehungen (ifa) is supporting the German-language newspaper “Deutsche Allgemeine Zeitung” (DAZ) by funding a media assistant position, which is filled from Germany.
-The 15th meeting of the Intergovernmental Commission on Issues Relating to the German Minority was held in Astana on 11 July 2017.
-On the German side, the meeting was presided over by the then Federal Government Commissioner for Matters Related to Ethnic German Resettlers and National Minorities, Hartmut Koschyk.
+Their meeting centres receive assistance from the Goethe‑Institut.
+The Institut für Auslandsbeziehungen (ifa) is supporting the German‑language newspaper “Deutsche Allgemeine Zeitung” (DAZ) by funding a media assistant position, which is filled from Germany.
+The 16th meeting of the Intergovernmental Commission on Issues Relating to the German Minority was held in Berlin on 28 June 2018.
+On the German side, the meeting was presided over by the Federal Government Commissioner for Matters Related to Ethnic German Resettlers and National Minorities, Hartmut Koschyk.
 The German Government is actively supporting the Germany minority in Kazakhstan, for example by providing financial assistance.
-Activities cover various areas, whose aims include preserving German linguistic and cultural identity, increasing the participation of young people and providing social support to the indigent members of the ethnic German population.
+Activities cover various areas, whose aims include preserving German linguistic and cultural identity, increasing the participation of young people and providing social support to those sections of the ethnic German population in need.